onqtam/headjack/docs/quotes_and_notes/skip_in_search/resurrected_yt_channel.md

 ultimate ==> most consequential, most important, most fundamental - second place is not even close

+The future belongs to those who can predict it and that’s why we should incentivise them to share their predictions openly with skin in the game and contribute to our commons

+global shared world model
+a Worldwide collective Self Model

+fundamentally uncensorable
+will replace email,
+every single internet service in existence today will eventually migrate & merge with this architecture or fade into irrelevance

 the infinite game
     To desire the ultimate social system means wanting a form of collective organization that perfectly harmonizes individual and collective flourishing — a system that: